-A Service Impact Assessment (SIA) has been conducted and this shows that any equalities implications on grounds of ethnicity, gender, disability, age, sexual orientation, religion and any relating to community cohesion based on its' findings can be avoided if Council policies are followed.
+A Service Impact Assessment (SIA) has been conducted and this shows that any equalities implications on grounds of ethnicity, gender, disability, age, sexual orientation, religion and any relating to community cohesion based on its' findings can be avoided if Council policies and the compensation and rehousing proposals in the report are followed.

-In exercising its' compulsory purchase and related powers (e.g. powers of entry) the Council as an acquiring authority will have regard to the effect of any differential impacts on groups with protected characteristics.
+In exercising its compulsory purchase and related powers (e.g. powers of entry) the Council as an acquiring authority will have regard to the effect of any differential impacts on groups with protected characteristics.